nuvolaris/nuvolaris-cli/README.md

 It also adds some project conventions inspired by the [nim](https://github.com/nimbella/nimbella-cli) tool.
 But since nim is written in typescript we do not include that code, we will reimplement them.
 Most notably we want to reimplement the [project detection](#project-detection) euristic described below and nothing else.

-The toll works scanning the current subtree, looking for actions and packages to deploy.
+The tool works scanning the current subtree, looking for actions and packages to deploy.
 It works generating a `Taskfile` (that can be inspected by the users) and then executing it.

 It will be possible to add customizations of the task adding locally some `nuvolaris.yml` in the various subdirectories.
 This functionality will be described later.